 The former main route from the car park to the subway.

+From the car park it used to be possible to get to the platforms via these stairs and a subway.
 First they built these bicycle racks across the route and then put security locks on the access to the subway - for staff only.

 The former access main access to the station from the North West.